 Neuromuscular disorders such as Cerebral Palsy, Spina Bifida, Muscular Dystrophy and many more.
 Our paediatric team recognise the importance of a holistic approach to managing these children’s needs.
 They have strong links both with tertiary hospitals and community based medical professionals and therapists ensuring a comprehensive understanding of the child’s requirements, in all facets of their life, prior to considering their bracing options.

 Club Foot (CTEV).
 Our paediatric team has strong connections with this group and have been involved in their biennial conference since its inception.
-We have also developed our own talipes boot (JS Boot) for use as part of the protocol.
-These boots are proudly manufactured in Melbourne and afford the child far greater comfort without any loss of control.
+We specialise in the fitting and review of Mitchell Boots and Ponsetti Bars for use as part of the protocol.
+These soft adjustable boots provide comfort without any loss of control.

 Hip Dysplasia diagnosed either at birth or later.
 Our paediatric clinical team have extensive experience managing this condition, a number of them going through it themselves with their children.
 They can offer guidance in managing the brace as well as coping with day to day life.
 Simple things like changing nappies, fitting in car seat and prams become a lot simpler with a little advice.

 Plagiocephaly monitoring and Helmet therapy is now available at OAPL.
 Our team are certified SmartSoc and Measuring and Comparison Unit (MCU) operators.
 This quick process is less invasive and much faster than old fashioned plaster casts.
 The accuracy is also greatly improved with precision within 0.1% resulting in greater comfort and performance of the fabricated helmet.
 The MCU allows us to measure and compare the child’s head shape over time allowing us to make an immediate decision to treat conservatively or with a helmet.